Business Intelligence with Style and Functionality

 Once you’ve created your background, you’ll need to decide what elements you’re going to include in your dashboard.
 Keep in mind that your dashboard should display data that will meet one or more business objectives.
 In my example, I’ve chosen to display a comparison of costs, attendance, topics and speakers for The Presentation Summit.
 Once you know your main objectives you can experiment with the elements to best display the information in a format easily understood by your audience.
 I’ve chosen to stick with simple tables and charts and take advantage of Excel’s conditional formatting for my tables.

 This table displays frequency of sessions graphically and ratings of sessions and speakers with indicators.
 I chose to use the default settings of conditional formatting indicators which are based loosely on a bell curve.
-You may want to dig a little deeper and there’s an excellent MSDN blog post for how to do this.
 Using the features of Excel you can display your information using complex statistical analysis (see the Microsoft Help and How-to article), but you should always keep your audience in mind.
 An element on a dashboard serves no purpose if your audience can’t understand it.

 Once you’ve decided on your elements, you’ll want to group the elements so that it’s clear to the audience how they relate to each other.
 There are multiple methods to achieve this.
 I’ve chosen to use color, proximity and enclosure in my example.
 Elements are grouped by placing them close together, using the same colors on charts and enclosing them using a colored outline.
 Costs are enclosed in blue, attendance in green, topics in purple, speakers in orange and specialized vs. general topics is turquoise.
 Note that I do not use both green and red.
 Significant portions of the population are red/green color blind and would not be able to tell the difference between the two.